StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 because the UDP header has no sequence number or similar fields that would make these capabilities possible.
-However, networking APIs for UDP SHOULD provide appropriate backpressure to the client software, so that software using UDP can avoid unnecessary self-inflicted delays when inadvertently attempting to send faster than the outgoing first-hop interface can carry it.
+However, networking APIs for UDP SHOULD provide appropriate first-hop (direct) backpressure to the client software, so that software using UDP can avoid unnecessary self-inflicted delays when inadvertently attempting to send faster than the outgoing first-hop interface can carry it.
+Additionally, networking APIs for UDP SHOULD provide the ability to read and write the ECN field of the IP header, so that software using UDP can avoid unnecessary self-inflicted delays when inadvertently attempting to send faster than subsequent hops on the path can carry it {{UDPECN}}.
+These backpressure mechanisms
-This backpressure allows advanced protocols like QUIC to provide capabilities like reliability, in-order delivery, and rate optimization, while avoiding unwanted delay caused by on-device first-hop buffering.
+(both first-hop direct backpressure and ECN-based indirect backpressure) allow advanced protocols like QUIC to provide capabilities like reliability, in-order delivery, and rate optimization, while avoiding unwanted delay caused by on-device first-hop buffering.